mercadopago/devsite-docs/guides/integration-guide-for-partners/si-transactions-via-checkout-pro.en.md

 >
 > Note
 >
-> Both the `collector` and the `sponsor-id` can be obtained in the step [How to Get the Sponsor ID](/developers/en/guides/integration-guide-for-partners/how-to-get-sponsor-id).
+> Both the `collector` and the `sponsor-id` can be obtained in the step [How to get the sponsor ID](/developers/en/guides/integration-guide-for-partners/how-to-get-sponsor-id).
 However, they are distinct Mercado Pago accounts.
 If you send the same information in both fields, the API will return an error: "Invalid users involved".

 > Still have questions about credentials?
-Access the content [Where Can I Find the Credentials](https://www.mercadopago.com.br/developers/pt/support/20214).
+Access the content [Where can i find the credentials](/developers/es/support/20214).